laipn/company-fit/README.md

 > [!TODO]:
 > Add the above to the company fit assessment

 Not much of the above depends on the manager having good technical skills.
 It does however requires a separate strict technical hierarchy in place.
 Which is what you see in practice in tech coportation.
-Tech and management tracks are separate.
+Tech and management tracks are separate hierachies.

-Note that neither Alice or Bob is acting maliciously in this situation, it is often just a case of [unconscious bias](https://pubmed.ncbi.nlm.nih.gov/36933917/) or [Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor).
+Note that neither Alice or Bob is acting maliciously in this situation, it is often just a case of [unconscious bias](https://pubmed.ncbi.nlm.nih.gov/36933917/) or "stupidity" ([Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor)).
+From an organizational efficiency perspective, it's important to note that the way to get the optimal outcome is to either managers good at reading people or to get Alice and Bob to not disagree in the first place (or agree faster).
+This brings us to the next section.

 #### Defining Leadership